joehinkle11/carrot/README.md

 To run both the Swift and Kotlin apps simultaneously, launch the Carrot target from Xcode.
-A build phases runs the "Launch Android APK" script that will deploy the transpiled app a running Android emulator or connected device.
+A build phase runs the "Launch Android APK" script that will deploy the transpiled app to a running Android emulator or connected device.
 Logging output for the iOS app can be viewed in the Xcode console, and in Android Studio's logcat tab for the transpiled Kotlin app.

+## Author

+Created by Joseph Hinkle on December 31st, 2025.

 ## License